094459/newsletter-oss-projects/README.md

 [reinvent-session-concierge](https://aws-oss.beachgeek.co.uk/3gq) is potentially a very useful tool for those of you heading out to re:Invent, and wanting to make sure that you make the most of your time there by attending the sessions of most interest to you.
 This project uses Amazon Bedrock Titan text embeddings stored in a PostgreSQL database to enable generative AI queries across the re:Invent session data.
 It combines both semantic search and traditional queries.
 I am going to be trying it out later today to help me plan my online viewing. (#181)

+**sample-agents-with-nova-act-and-mcp**

+[sample-agents-with-nova-act-and-mcp](https://aws-oss.beachgeek.co.uk/4bm) - This repository demonstrates how to build intelligent web automation agents using Amazon Nova Act integrated with MCP (Model Context Protocol).
+MCP provides a standardised way to connect AI models to different data sources and tools - think of it like a "USB-C port for AI applications."
+The repo provides requirements for running these demos as well as an overview of the different example use cases.(#209)

+**sample-aws-dax-go-v2**

+[sample-aws-dax-go-v2](https://aws-oss.beachgeek.co.uk/4an)  is the official AWS DAX SDK for the Go programming language.
+In addition to this, [sample-aws-dax-go-v2-sample](https://aws-oss.beachgeek.co.uk/4al)is some sample code / application showing how to use DynamoDB Accelerator (DAX) Go Language SDK Client.(#208)

 **sample-code-for-a-secure-vault-using-aws-nitro-enclaves**

 [sample-code-for-a-secure-vault-using-aws-nitro-enclaves](https://aws-oss.beachgeek.co.uk/43c) - This repository contains a sample secure vault solution built using AWS Nitro Enclaves, a feature available exclusively through the AWS Nitro System hypervisor on supported Amazon EC2 instances.
 A vault solution is useful when you need to ensure sensitive data (such as Protected Health Information (PHI)/Personally Identifiable Information (PII)) is properly secured at rest and can only be decrypted through approved channels.
 Check out more details about how cool Nitro Enclaves are by reading the supporting documentation for this project, [About the AWS Nitro Enclaves Vault](https://aws-oss.beachgeek.co.uk/43b).(#203)

-**sample-aws-dax-go-v2**

-[sample-aws-dax-go-v2](https://aws-oss.beachgeek.co.uk/4an)  is the official AWS DAX SDK for the Go programming language.
-In addition to this, [sample-aws-dax-go-v2-sample](https://aws-oss.beachgeek.co.uk/4al)is some sample code / application showing how to use DynamoDB Accelerator (DAX) Go Language SDK Client.(#208)
+**Sample-Model-Context-Protocol-Demos**

+[Sample-Model-Context-Protocol-Demos](https://aws-oss.beachgeek.co.uk/4bt) - this repo provides a list of examples of how to use Model Context Protocol (MCP) with AWS.
+Keep an eye on this repo as it will grow as MCP is the new hotness at the moment.(#209)

 **serverless-genai-food-analyzer-app**